Logo

 AGTPF's partnership with AUDA-NEPAD enhances the relevance, legitimacy, and impact of the Fund's investment strategy across African markets.
 This collaboration ensures alignment with continental development priorities and Africa-led infrastructure agendas, reinforcing the Fund's commitment to sustainable and inclusive growth.

-Familiarity for institutional investors, DFIs, and private capital allocators
+• Familiarity and confidence for institutional investors, including pension funds, DFIs, sovereign funds, and private capital

 Jurisdiction